aaronpk/secevent-pushpull/draft-tulshibagwale-pushpull-delivery.md

 If a Transceiver previously attempted to deliver a SET in a response to a Peer's request, the Transceiver MAY Initiate a request to the Peer in order to retry delivery of the SET.
 A Peer MUST be able to either provide `ack`s or `setErrs` for the same SETs either through requests or responses.

+# All SETs Accounted For {#all-sets-accounted-for}
+A Transceiver MUST ensure that it includes the `jti` value of each SET it receives, either in an `ack` or a `setErrs` value, to the Transceiver from which it received the SETs.
+A Transceiver SHOULD retry sending the same SET again if it was never responded to either in an `ack` value or in a `setErrs` value by a receiving Transceiver in a reasonable time period.
+A Transceiver MAY limit the number of times it retries sending a SET.
+A Transceiver MAY publish the retry time period and maximum number of retries to its peers, but such publication is outside the scope of this specification.

+# Uniqueness of SETs
+A Transceiver MUST NOT send two SETs with the same `jti` value if the SET has been either acknowledged through `ack` value or produced an error indicated by a `setErrs` value.
+If a Transceiver wishes to re-send an event after it has received a error response through a `setErrs` value, then it MUST generate a new SET that has a new (and unique) `jti` value.

 # Security Considerations

 ## Authentication and Authorization